 Anyone watching Grand Designs would have seen people changing their minds during the construction of their new home.
-Why?……well part of it is to provide drama and entertainment!
+Why?……well part of it is for the Show to provide drama and entertainment!

 They would also have heard how much this added to the cost of the project- 20-25% as a rule!
 If you have access to an extra $50,000-$100,000 – or more – to meet the cost of project variations then by all means make as many changes as you like during construction.
 Move the stair, relocate the kitchen or make the bedrooms bigger……whatever you like.
 The builder won’t be impressed, but their frustration will be eased by the extra money they’ll charge you.

 If you don’t like the idea of having to find more money than you expected to pay, then make sure you’re not only happy with the design before work starts on site, but that the working drawings and specifications put to tender accurately reflect the details of what you expect.
 This is where an experienced architect saves you whatever money you spend on him/her.